jamestiotio/DigiAlpha/README.md

 For the deterministic 2-SAT Solver, we implemented Kosaraju's algorithm to achieve polynomial time asymptotics.

-For the randomized SAT Solver, we implemented the Relaxed Papadimitriou's Random Walk algorithm [UNCONFIRMED].
+For the randomized SAT Solver, we implemented the Monte Carlo random walk algorithm.

 A detailed explanation of the implementation details, as well as a comparison between the two algorithms are outlined in our 50.004 report document.